• Skip to primary navigation

 Let us dive in!

-Why Should Take You Shower Before and After Swimming?
+Why Should You Take Shower Before and After Swimming?

 If you want to protect yourself from those deadly recreational water illnesses, then the best remedy is to take a shower before you dive into a pool.